Hamilton County, Tennessee

 Hamilton County is a county located in the U.S. state of Tennessee.
 It is located in the southern part of East Tennessee on the border with Georgia.
 As of the 2020 census, the population was 366,207, making it the fourth-most populous county in Tennessee.
 Its county seat is Chattanooga, located along the Tennessee River.
-The county was named for Alexander Hamilton, the first Secretary of the Treasury.
+The county was named for Alexander Hamilton, the first secretary of the treasury.
 Hamilton County is one of 95 counties within Tennessee.
 Hamilton County is part of the Chattanooga, TN-GA Metropolitan Statistical Area.
 The county was created on October 25, 1819.
 Hamilton County expanded to meet the state line with Georgia after absorbing parts of three different counties including Bledsoe, Marion, and Rhea.
 Part of the traditional Cherokee homeland, the county was created after the Cherokee signed a treaty in 1817 with the United States and ceded land north of the Hiwassee River.
 In the 21st century, Hamilton County is the eighth-highest income Tennessee location by per capita income ($26,588).

 History

 For thousands of years, indigenous cultures occupied this region, especially along the rivers and creeks.
 The area was long occupied by the historic Cherokee Nation.
 In the early 19th century, it was being led by John Ross.
 The city that is now known as Chattanooga developed at Ross's Landing, a busy trading post recognized as the center of the Cherokee Nation.
 Over a series of treaties with the United States between 1819 and 1835, the Cherokee had been mostly moved out of the area.

 If any Cherokee wished to stay in the area, the head of the family would have to leave the tribe and become an American citizen.
 Once a citizen, they would be entitled to 640 acre of land.
 At the time of death, the person's heirs would be entitled to the land.
 Of the 107 reservations reported to Congress in 1819, only 39 were listed as fee simple.
 The other 68 reservations were allowed to continue as long as the family stayed on the land.
 Once the family moved, the land could be sold.
 This provision made it easier to remove the Cherokee from the area.
-The 1835 Treaty of New Echota provided the US government a legal basis for the forced removal of the Cherokee, opening their former lands for settlement.
+The 1835 Treaty of New Echota provided the U.S. government a legal basis for the forced removal of the Cherokee, opening their former lands for settlement.
 Some Cherokee leaders had agreed to this, in the belief that removal was inevitable and they could negotiate decent conditions for their people.
 The majority of the Cherokee opposed removal.

-Hamilton County was formed on October 25, 1819 from portions of Rhea County and Cherokee land that was ceded to the US.
-It was named after Alexander Hamilton, an officer in the American Revolutionary War, member of the Continental Congress, the first US Secretary of Treasury, and one of the Founding Father of the United States.
+Hamilton County was formed on October 25, 1819, from portions of Rhea County and Cherokee land that was ceded to the U.S. It was named after Alexander Hamilton, an officer in the American Revolutionary War, member of the Continental Congress, the first U.S. secretary of treasury, and one of the Founding Fathers of the United States.